Seiger/sCommerce/docs/pages/attributes/custom.md

 ### Attribute structure

-The Attribute structure is available in the `$item` object, but it is not possible to get the value through this object:
+The Attribute structure is available in the `$attribute` object, but it is not possible to get the value through this object:

 ```php